abhogal-lab/seeVieweR/README.md

 - **Custom colormaps & histograms**
   Compact colorbar panels with inline histograms (percentile-clipped & sqrt-scaled).
+  Want me to add different colormaps? .... just let me know

 - **Masking**
-  - Brain masks
-  - ROI/territory masks
-  - Slice masks
+  - Independent masks for base and overlay image: this means you can load one image as your base and overlay and apply different masks with unique colormaps too highlight regions
+  - Slice masks: apply a mask to the base image but noy overlay, or the other way around

 - **Export & reproducibility**
   - PNG snapshots with colorbars
-  - Quick slice mosaics in any orientation
+  - Quick slice mosaics in any orientation (.png or .svg)
   - Animated GIF/MP4 movie export (time series or rotating camera)
   - Full state save/load for reproducible visualization

-## 🎬Export .png or .svg to make quick figures for publications
+## 🎬Export figures for publications

 ![SLICER](docs/CVR_smth_CONN.png)

-## 🎬Generate 3D rendered videos!
+## 🎬Generate 3D rendered videos

 ![MOVIES](docs/inflow_post.gif)

-## 🎬one-click capture of viewer image
+## 🎬One-click capture of viewer image

 ![FRAME CAPTURE](docs/frame.png)